dchristian3188/dchristian3188.github.io/_drafts/SysAdmin Basics - Finding A Specific Date.md

 Dates are hard, that makes scheduling hard.
 Ever had someone tell you to be ready on the first Monday of the month?
-Don't forget Microsoft is pushing patches on the second Tuesday.
+Don't forget patches come out on the second Tuesday.
 My personal favorite is the fourth Thursday in November (Thanksgiving here in the states).
 While these types of dates are easy to remember, they can be hard to build automation around.
 Don't worry with a couple of tricks and my helper function, I'll make sure you never miss Mother's Day again (second Sunday in May).